Alessio Luciani

-Alessio Luciani (born 16 January 1990) is an Italian footballer who plays for club Feralpisalò.
+Alessio Luciani (born 16 January 1990) is an Italian professional footballer who plays as a defender for italian club Forza e Coraggio Avezzano.

+Biography

+Alessio Luciani, born in Rieti and originally from Pescorocchiano in Lazio.
+He began playing football in the youth teams of Avezzano, in Abruzzo, and later in SS Lazio Youth Sector.

 Club career

 He made his Serie A debut on 4 October 2009, coming on as an 85th-minute substitute for Simone Del Nero in a 0–0 draw to Fiorentina at the Artemio Franchi.

 On 7 July 2021, he signed with Reggiana.
 On 1 September 2023, Luciani's contract with Reggiana was terminated by mutual consent.

 On 15 November 2023, Luciani signed for Serie C club Taranto until the end of the season.

+He later played with Feralpisalò and Cavese; in 2026 he signed for Forza e Coraggio Avezzano.